Adricarpin/MLOps-with-Docker-and-Jenkins/README.md

 For this task we will use the [Adult census income Dataset](https://www.kaggle.com/uciml/adult-census-income).
 Target variable is income: a binary variable that indicates if an individual earns more than 50k a year or not.

 :ledger: NOTE: As the purpose to this article is to automate a Machine Learning Pipeline, we won't dive into EDA as is out of the scope.
-If you are curious about that you can check this [Kaggle notebook](https://www.kaggle.com/adro99/from-na-ve-to-xgboost-and-ann-adult-census-income), but is not mandatory to understand what is done here.
+If you are curious about that you can check this [Kaggle notebook](https://www.kaggle.com/adro99/from-na-ve-to-xgboost-and-ann-adult-census-income), but is not mandatory in order to understand what is done here.

 Ok, so let's start!